-The role of the Rules and Rates Committee is to review and support management's recommendations on pricing for the FARM, and therefore to ensure that Association rates remain adequate and generally above the marketplace.
-The committee also reviews and supports recommendations from staff on rule changes for both the FARM and the RSPs, ensuring that the Association does not become inadvertently competitive.
-This committee also provides market intelligence in case dynamics in the marketplace change and cause the Association's volumes to change.
+The role of the Rules and Rates Committee is to review and support management's recommendations on pricing for the FARM, and therefore to ensure that FARM rates remain adequate and generally above the marketplace.
+The committee also reviews and supports recommendations from staff on rule changes for both the FARM and the RSPs, ensuring that the FARM does not become inadvertently competitive.
+This committee also provides market intelligence in case dynamics in the marketplace change and cause the volume of insurance business administered by the Association for the members to change.

-The role of the Claims Committee is to support the Association's management and the Provincial Operating Committees for claims-related matters that include but are not limited to the review of large losses as outlined in the Claims Guide, deciding on coverage and/or liability in disputed claims, and advising on issues that are industry-related to properly interpret their meaning and impact in relation to the Association procedures.
+The role of the Claims Committee is to support the Association's management and the Provincial Operating Committees for claims-related matters that include but are not limited to the review of large losses as outlined in the Claims Guide deciding on coverage and/or liability in disputed claims, and advising on issues that are industry-related to properly interpret their meaning and impact in relation to the Association procedures.

-The role of the Provincial Operating Committees is to review applications for bad debt write-offs due to non-payment from a broker or agent, and to provide a recommendation to the Association to accept or reject the write-off.
+The role of the Provincial Operating Committees is to review applications for bad debt write-offs due to non-payment from a broker or agent, and to provide a recommendation to the Association to accept or to reject the write-off.
 This committee also reviews appeals by servicing carriers, brokers, or insureds when the rules cause undue hardship in individual cases only.
 The Provincial Operating Committees review relevant applications from new brokers for appointment to a servicing carrier.

-The role of the Accounting Committee is to review and support the Association management on auditing and accounting, as required, including but not limited to developing accounting procedures for servicing carriers, the insurance pools under management, and the Association's head office.
-It also reviews the format and content of various reports for members, which are produced on a monthly or annual basis.
+The role of the Accounting Committee is to review and support the Association management on internal auditing and accounting, as required, including but not limited to developing accounting procedures for servicing carriers, the insurance pools under administration, and the Association.
+It also reviews the format and content of various reports for members which are produced on a monthly or annual basis.